simon-ritchie/apysc/docs_src/source/sprite_add_child_and_remove_child.md

 def on_sprite_click(
         e: ap.MouseEvent[ap.Sprite], options: _RectOptions) -> None:
     """
-    The handler would be called when the sprite instance is clicked.
+    The handler that the sprite calls when clicked.

     Parameters
     ----------